mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/troubleshooting/index.md

 title: Troubleshooting
 menuWeight: 90
 beta: false
-excerpt: Diagnose problems with your Dispatch deployment
+excerpt: Diagnosing issues with your Dispatch deployment
 ---
 This section will show you how to diagnose issues with your Dispatch deployment, generate diagnostic bundles, and resolve problems.

+**Note:** If Dispatch is running on D2iQ Konvoy, prior to contacting support, a [Konvoy diagnostic bundle](https://docs.d2iq.com/ksphere/konvoy/latest/troubleshooting/generate-diagnostic-bundle/) may be required to be collected.
+Additional Konvoy troubleshooting information can be found on the [Konvoy Troubleshooting](https://docs.d2iq.com/ksphere/konvoy/latest/troubleshooting/) page.

+For information on viewing logs in **Kibana**, refer to the [Dispatch Logging](../operations/logging/) documentation.

 # Viewing component logs